Mhercie4/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-interactive Excel dashboards that turn raw sales data into clear, actionable insights.
-Clean code, reusable scripts, and sample notebooks included.
+# Adidas Sales Analysis (Interactive dashboard creation using MS Excel)
+##Project Objective
+A beginner‑friendly analysis that digs into Adidas’ multi‑retail sales data to uncover revenue drivers, channel performance, and growth opportunities.
+The project covers data cleaning, exploratory analysis, and visual dashboards, ending with actionable recommendations for product, channel, and regional strategy.